top of page

 Food tickets obtained!
 Ramen restaurant in Osaka

-Do also note, if like me, you have an aversion to crustaceans and offal, or as with some people (and more difficult still), you have an allergy or religious requirement, then you almost certainly won’t know if these ingredients are in the food by just the picture alone - and even if there’s an English description it won’t necessarily be accurate: I have seen ‘vegetarian pasta with tomato and basil sauce’ which turned out to also include seafood and minced-meat! it might be a ‘chicken skewer’, but in fact it could be chicken tail, or chicken heart, or chicken cartilage, the list goes on!
-So, mostly, the menus are not in English and if they are they won’t always be right!
+Also worth noting: if, like me, you have an aversion to crustaceans or offal, or if you have allergies or religious requirements, you will almost certainly have no idea whether these ingredients are lurking in the food just from the picture.
+And even an English description is no guarantee.
+I have seen ‘vegetarian pasta with tomato and basil sauce’ triumphantly arrive containing seafood and minced meat.
+A ‘chicken skewer’ may in fact be chicken tail, heart, or cartilage.
+The surprises are endless.
+Most menus are not in English, and when they are, accuracy is something of a gamble.

 Osaka, general remarks